RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 <img src="/images/huaqiangbei_shenzhen_day.jpg" width="720" alt="Huaqiangbei in Shenzhen, China" title="Huaqiangbei in Shenzhen, China" />

-Huaqiangbei (pronounced hoo-WAY chang bay) is a place for makers.
+Huaqiangbei (pronounced hoo-WAY-chang-bay) is a place for makers.

 Imagine an IKEA-sized store filled with electronics instead of furniture.
 Not just cell phones and laptops, but the parts we use to build our digital devices: solid state components, ICs, circuit boards, and all the tools needed for assembly and repair.
 Double the size of the store in your mind.
 And then fill a neighborhood with buildings just like it.
 That’s Huaqiangbei, the electronics market in Shenzhen, China.